CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/local_inference_models.md

 ## Custom XREPORT

-Complete checkpoints discovered under `app/resources/checkpoints` are listed in the persistent **Custom XReport Models** section.
+Complete checkpoints discovered under `<resource root>/checkpoints` are listed in the persistent **Custom XReport Models** section.
 They use the existing Keras / BEiT adapter and are locally trained, ready, and never presented as public downloads.
 Incomplete training directories are ignored.
 The public model